nasa/Foundation/docs/tutorial_steps/step_7a.md

 The `target_link_libraries()` command statement folds in the `IsoDdsKit` and `MyIsoSoftwareBus` components, identified by their fully-scoped names.

-## Software Bus Topic Configuration
+## Software Bus Message Definition

 As initially enumerated in the [example design](#example-design), the software bus library will define two (2) message structures.
 One structure will be designed to carry engineering data for a fictional instrument.
 The other structure will be designed to carry commands as dispatched by an operator.
-Add the following content to the `src/MyIsoSoftwareBus.idl` IDL source file:
+Add the following content to the `src/MyIsoSoftwareBus.idl` IDL source file in the `MyIsoSoftwareBus` directory:

 ```
 module MyIsoSoftwareBus